2TallTyler/improved_town_industries/README.md

 - Farms build fields
   - Choose if Farms construct fields, as in vanilla OpenTTD
   - Field tiles are available as decorative objects, to construct your own fields

-- Logging Camp behavior
-  - Like Forest (vanilla Temperate climate).
-Does not cut trees.
-Subject to vanilla production changes. **Recommended**
-  - Like Lumber Mill (vanilla Sub-tropic climate).
-Cuts trees within reach for production.
+- Enable Oil Rigs
+  - Choose whether Oil Rigs appear after 1960 (identical to vanilla industry).

 - Enable Waste & Recycling chain
   - Enables Recycling Center to sort Waste from town buildings into Recycled Materials for transport to industries